GaryHilaresArchive/GSS-Language/docs/README.md

 # GSS Parser
 ## Description
-A simple open-source property sheets language developed for C++.
+A simple open-source property sheets language inspired in CSS and developed for C++.

 ## Features
 - Open-soure.